mbcxqcw2/selwyn-array-supervision/README.md

 ## Resources

-You can access the workbook for this tutorial in one of two ways:
+You can access the workbook for this tutorial in one of three ways:

 ### Option 1: Using Google Colab